2023 Guide for Selling a Property in London

 - Why does it take so long for my property to sell?

 If your home is still on the market after about two months, there may be good reasons why it is proving hard to find a buyer.
 Review the property’s kerb appeal and general presentation to see if the problem can be fixed.
 Decluttering and a fresh coat of paint can often work wonders to help prospective buyers see the property’s appeal.
-Also consider if your asking price is realistic and if your estate agent is doing all they can to achieve a sale for you.
+Also, consider if your asking price is realistic and if your estate agent is doing all they can to achieve a sale for you.
 Sometimes, the answer lies in terminating the contract and instructing a different agent.

 At Hudsons Property, we understand that selling your home can be a rather stressful process.
 To help make the journey a little bit easier, we’ve compiled some additional advice and tips for selling your home in London.

-- Double check your mortgage terms
+- Double-check your mortgage terms

-Early on in the process, check to see if your current mortgage has any hidden charges for early redemption, or if it is portable if you are buying onwards.
+Early in the process, check to see if your current mortgage has any hidden charges for early redemption, or if it is portable if you are buying onwards.
 Also ask your lender to confirm that any move up the property ladder is within your financial capabilities, since the mortgage market may have changed since you last moved home.

-- Give your home a face lift
+- Give your home a facelift

-Give yourself the best chance of a quick sale at the maximum price by investing a little bit of time and effort to get your property looking a million dollars.
+Give yourself the best chance of a quick sale at the maximum price by investing a little time and effort to get your property looking like a million dollars.
 If you haven’t decorated in a while, or the carpets are worn, now is an excellent time to refresh your home.
 Upgrade with a neutral décor that makes a great first impression to wow potential buyers.